 Mississippi John Hurt, in his own quiet way, made an immeasurable impact on these people and many more across the globe.
 Mary Frances refers to music as the “panacea for all the ills of the world.”
 Music was Mississippi John Hurt’s refuge and his gift to others.
 Through the Mississippi John Hurt Foundation and the Homecoming Festival, John can--and will--continue to give this gift nearly sixty years after his passing.

-The 2019 Mississippi John Hurt Homecoming Festival will be held on Labor Day Weekend, August 31 and September 1, at the Mississippi John Hurt Museum.
+The 2019 Mississippi John Hurt Homecoming Festival will be held on Saturday October 5 and Sunday October 6 at the Mississippi John Hurt Museum.
 The address is 1973 CR 109 Carrollton, MS 38917.
 Events start at noon both days.
-Admission is free.
+Tickets are available at www.mississippijohnhurthomecoming.com.
+All proceeds go to the Mississippi John Hurt Foundation.
 Please check out Mississippi John Hurt Foundation on Facebook for more information.